 (d) a faulty neutral connection on the network that affects at least 2 consumers;

-protective device means a fuse, circuit breaker, reclosing switch or other device that is designed to interrupt the supply of electricity.
+protective device means a fuse, circuit breaker, reclosing switch or other device that is designed to interrupt the supply of electricity;

+third party, in relation to making contact with a part of a network, means a person other than —

+(a) the network operator; or

+(b) a person instructed or authorised by the network operator to do so.

+[Regulation 22 amended in Gazette 1 Aug 2017 p.
+4110-11.]

 23. Notification and investigation of suspected notifiable incidents

 (1) If a network operator has reasonable grounds to suspect that a notifiable incident has occurred in relation to the network the network operator must —